 The City issued general obligation bonds and certificates of participation for the purpose of rebuilding and improving Laguna Honda Hospital.
-General obligation bonds were also issued for the purpose of reconstructing and repair of the Embarcadero Seawall managed by the Port and for the retrofit and improvement work to ensure a reliable water supply (managed by the Vort and for the retrofit and improvement work to ensure a reliable water supply (managed by the SFMTA.
+General obligation bonds were also issued for the purpose of reconstructing and improving waterfront parks and facilities on Port property and for the seismic strengthening and repair of the Embarcadero Seawall managed by the Port and for the retrofit and improvement work to ensure a reliable water supply (managed by the Water Enterprise) in an emergency or disaster and for certain street improvements managed by the SFMTA.
 These capital assets are reported in the City's business-type activities.
 However, the debt service will be paid with governmental revenues and as such these general obligation bonds and certificates of participation are reported with unrestricted net position in the City's governmental activities.
-In accordance with GASB guidance, the City reclassified \$419.0 million of unrestricted net position of governmental activities, of which \$301.7 million reduced net investment in capital assets and \$27.3 million reduced net position restricted for capital projects to reflect the total column of the primary government as a whole perspective.
+In accordance with GASB guidance, the City reclassified \$419.0 million of unrestricted net position of governmental activities, of which \$391.7 million reduced net investment in capital assets and \$27.3 million reduced net position perspective.